tapilab/twcounty/README.md

 Statistics with Twitter](http://www.cs.iit.edu/~culotta/pubs/culotta14estimating.pdf), Aron Culotta, CHI 2014.

-Note that this is not intended as a library for Twitter analysis; instead, it's main goal is to allow other researchers to reproduce results.
+Note that this is not intended as a library for Twitter analysis; instead, its main goal is to allow other researchers to reproduce results.
 This is unfortunately not that easy to do, since it relies on Twitter data (which is hard to share) and LIWC and PERMA lexicons (which are not freely available).